MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-glossary.md

 ## M

+<a name="mls"></a>**Machine Learning Server**

+Machine Learning Server is an enterprise class server and flexible choice for analyzing data at scale, building intelligent apps, and discovering valuable insights across your business.
+It includes a collection of packages, interpreters, and infrastructure for developing and deploying R and Python-based machine learning and data science solutions on a range of platforms.
+[Learn more…](what-is-machine-learning-server.md)

 <a name="mrc"></a>**Microsoft R Client**

 Microsoft R Client is a free, community-supported, data science tool for high performance analytics.
 R Client is built on top of Microsoft R Open and includes RevoScaleR so you can benefit from parallelization and remote computing.
 [Learn more…](r-client/what-is-microsoft-r-client.md)